-Apollo's original investment in NRT consisted of a \$20 million investment in NRT's common stock and a \$54 million investment in NRT's preferred stock, which was subsequently redeemed in 1999.
-As of December 31, 2001, the Company owned all of NRT's preferred stock.
+As of December 31, 2001, the Company owned all of NRT's preferred stock, which was non-voting.
 This ownership entitles the Company to preferred dividends at 5% to 9% of its investment, which the Company negotiated with NRT and Apollo.
 The Company's initial preferred stock investment in NRT was \$182 million.
 During 2001 and 2000, the Company acquired additional non-convertible preferred stock in the amounts of \$99 million and \$50 million, respectively.
 NRT's preferred stock is mandatorily redeemable and, therefore, is classified as an available-for-sale debt security and accounted for at fair value.
 Because the preferred stock of NRT is not publicly traded, the Company estimated fair value by reference to indices of publicly traded securities that had similar credit and maturity characteristics to those of NRT.
 Additionally, the Company considered NRT's financial ratios relative to those of broader public indices; NRT's borrowing rate on its senior debt adjusted to factor in additional basis points for subordinate/preferred funding based on spreads indicated in the marketplace; and finally also considered NRT's projected EBITDA for the subsequent 12-month period.

 During 2001 and 2000, the Company recognized \$27 million and \$17 million, respectively, of dividend income, which increased the basis of the underlying preferred stock investment.
 During 1999, the Company recognized \$16 million of dividend income, of which \$8 million increased the basis of the underlying preferred stock and \$8 million was received in cash.
-The Company sold \$1 million (922 shares) and \$2 million (1,647 shares) of its convertible preferred interest and recognized a gain of \$10 million and \$20 million during 2000 and 1999, respectively.
+The Company sold \$1 million (922 shares) and \$2 million (1,647 shares) of its convertible preferred interest to NRT and recognized a gain of \$10 million and \$20 million during 2000 and 1999, respectively.
 At December 31, 2001 and 2000, the Company's investment in NRT's preferred stock was \$384 million and \$258 million, respectively.
 The Company has the option, upon the occurrence of certain events, to convert \$21 million of its preferred stock investment into no more than 50% of NRT's common stock.
 As of December 31, 2001, none of the events that would have caused the preferred stock to be currently convertible had occurred and there was no common management between the Company, Apollo and NRT.